9 Product Feed Optimization Tips To Improve Shopping Ads

 I started thinking of how I would sell sushi supplies to restaurant owners, and it proved to be a very productive thought experiment.

-The Google Shopping platform is my number one choice for getting products in front of potential buyers.
+For Ecommerce operations, the Google Shopping platform is my number one choice for selling products to potential customers.
 I’m not alone in this -- a Sidecar study reports that retailers are spending more on Google Shopping than traditional Search ads (53% vs. 47%) in the US and the UK for the first time in advertising history.

 "Even Amazon is doing it.
 If Amazon is investing in Google PLAs, consider it a giant neon sign suggesting that if you want to be in front of your customers, you need to be focusing on Google Shopping,” explains William Harris, Ecommerce Growth Expert, Elumynt.